OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > Creates or assigns to multiple variables based on unpacking a tuple.
 > If the *nameorbinding* is an identifier it creates a new variable, if *nameorbinding* is `*`*identifier* it assigns to an existing variable with that name.
 > *expression* must be a tuple type, with the number of fields in the tuple equal to the number of names on the left-hand side.
-> The compiler creates a new local variable for each name on the left-hand side, and infers the type of each new variable based on the type of the corresponding field of the right-hand side tuple.
+> The compiler creates a new local variable for each name on the left-hand side matching the *identifier* pattern, and infers the type of each new variable to be the type of the corresponding field of the right-hand side tuple.
 > In the case of assignments to existing variables, the corresponding field on the right hand side must be assignable to the type of the variable.
 > No assignment may use type *void* on the right hand side.